Italian Mortgage Guide: Fact Sheet and FAQ

 Mortgage Process Timeline:

-- Formal mortgage application & appraisal (4-8 weeks).
+- Formal mortgage application, underwriting & appraisal (often 4–8 weeks).

 Mortgage Features: